nhakkaou/boot2root/README.md

 > /forum

-But we don't have permission to access /forum on this server with http,
+But we don't have permission to access /forum on this server with http, And as wen now we have also the `https:443` port so we try to `Dirsearch` with the https on `https://10.12.100.74/`, and this is what we got.

 ```
 ./dirsearch.py -u https://10.12.100.74